cs4241-22a/a3-persistence/README.md

 ## Technical Achievements
-- **Tech Achievement 1**: I am hosting my site on a different service Heroku Digital Ocean
+- **Tech Achievement 1**: I am hosting my site on a different service Heroku https://a3-nicholas-li.herokuapp.com/.
+I like Heroku more than Glitch in the sense that I feel it is faster.
+The site does not need an initial load at the beginning and it was also easy to use.
+I also like that it has an auto deploy function that automatically grabs from the main branch and updates.
+I was also easy to setup since I only needed to connect to github and it allows to connect to the repo.
+I have not found anything that I like Glitch more than Heroku at the moment.
 - **Tech Achievement 2**: I got 100% on all four lighthouse tests for this assignment for all three pages of my website.
 I have included them in the photo folder.
 -